lukcic/devops/Kubernetes/security.md

 <https://man7.org/linux/man-pages/man7/capabilities.7.html>

 Permissions for processes.
 One process should be allowed to write files, deleting them, etc, but it shouldn't have access to the network.
-When process needs to to similar job, must ask kernel for that.
+When process needs to do similar job, must ask kernel for that.
 Capabilities is the setting that allow process to communicate with kernel (it's specific parts responsible for ex. network).
+This way we can limit root user permissions or add permissions to non-root users.

 K8s allows to set Linux capabilities to Pods and Containers.